Bratz89/PowerShell-Hub/README.md

 </div>

 ## About The Project
-The PowerShell Web Client is a user-friendly app that simplifies PowerShell management and code execution in a web-based interface.
+The PowerShell Hub is a user-friendly app that simplifies PowerShell management and code execution in a web-based interface.
 With this tool, you can effortlessly run PowerShell code, create scripts using built-in highlighter, and instantly view output.
 The app also offers parameterization for easy script customization.
 Plus, you can quickly download your scripts for convenient sharing and storage.
    <br />
    <br />
 [![PSH][product-screenshot]](https://github.com/Bratz89/PowerShell-Hub/blob/main/images/ss.png)
   <br />
   <br />
+Quickly change scripts parameters:
 [![PSH][product-screenshot1]](https://github.com/Bratz89/PowerShell-Hub/blob/main/images/ss1.png)
   <br />
   <br />